MySQL for PCF

 Note: This documents MySQL for PCF v1.10, a pre-provisioned service that supports single-node or high-availability cluster architectures.
-For the on-demand service that creates dedicated service instances dynamically, see the v2.0 documentation here or select v2.0 from the version dropdown at the top of this page.
+For the on-demand service that creates dedicated service instances dynamically, see the v2.2 documentation or select v2.2 from the version dropdown at the top of this page.

 MySQL is a powerful open-source relational database used by apps since the mid-90s.
 Developers have relied on MySQL as a first step to storing, processing and sharing data.
 As its user community has grown, MySQL has become a robust system capable of handling a wide variety of use cases and very significant workloads.
 Unlike other traditional databases which centralize and consolidate data, MySQL lends itself to dedicated deployment supporting the “shared nothing” context of building apps in the cloud.

 The MySQL for PCF product delivers a fully managed, “Database as a Service” to Cloud Foundry users.
 The tile deploys and maintains a MySQL server running a recent release of MariaDB and Galera; an SQL proxy, Switchboard; and a service broker.
 The tile configures sane defaults for a general-use relational database service.

 With MySQL for PCF installed, developers can attach a database to their apps in as little as two commands,